-Use the advanced analysis for Eclipse projects that have source code in multiple directories, special translation or build conditions, or that have files that you want to exclude from the project.
+Use the advanced analysis to locally scan Eclipse projects that have source code in multiple directories, special translation or build conditions, or that have files that you want to exclude from the project.
 With advanced analysis, you can scan Java projects, JavaScript projects, PHP projects, C/C++ projects, and all other types of projects that you can create in Eclipse.